About this day

 For A-level and IB students

-Biology in Action returns to London and for the first time will be live-streamed online this December!
+Biology in Action returns and, for the first time, will be live-streamed and online this December!
 Five interactive and engaging sessions delivered by renowned scientists and communicators will inspire and motivate your students.
 A special session with hints and tips for revision and examination success will provide students with the tools to succeed.
 This is an unmissable and tremendously popular day, and we look forward to welcoming you and your students this autumn.